White Duck 10'x14' Prota Canvas Tent

 Space & Comfort

 At 140 square feet, you're getting roughly three times the floor space of a typical four-person dome tent.
+And you can definitely squeeze in 6 people easily if you wanted to.

 This dimension scored a 8.5 in Space & Comfort.